ST10067544-Thato/JS-Demons-Payment-Portal/README.md

 * **Real-time Processing:** Integrated system for secure payment data storage.
 * **Employee Dashboard:**  Admin panel for payment verification and management.

-**Note:** Other payment methods (Mastercard, PayPal, EFT) are currently unavailable, with SWIFT as the primary method.
+**Note:** Other payment methods (Mastercard, PayPal, EFT) are currently unavailable in this release, with SWIFT as the primary method.

+**How to run:** You can follow the steps below or watch the video tutorial [HERE:](https://drive.google.com/drive/folders/1jDQK7Gx0coSoVBcpDMRGbLRVPnSbSX6U?usp=sharing)

 ## 📸 Screenshots